 Here are additional resources and classes I’ve used and recommend to further your knowledge of photography and the business side of things:

 - Any course from Rachel Korinek from Two Loves Studio – see has a course on Lightroom, Composition, Styling + Editing, and more!

 - Creative Business School helps creatives build a profitable and sustainable business without overwhelm.

 - The Bite Shot – anything Joanie Simon puts out is amazing.
 I’m working my way through Artificial Academy and highly recommend it!

-- Adobe Creative Cloud: I use Lightroom and Photoshop to edit photos, and Premiere Rush for videos.
+- Adobe Creative Cloud: I use Lightroom and Photoshop to edit photos, and Premiere Pro for videos.